tisztamo/Junior/prompt.md

 - Create a plan!
 - Create new files when needed!
-- Every js file should only export a single function!
-- Use ES6 imports!

 Requirements:

-1. Rename the loadDefaults function to promptDescriptorDefaults 2.
-Instead of the constant array read the .md files from prompt/ directories to generate the list of defaults.
-Load both the prompt/ dir relative to the working dir and relative to the project root and merge them.
-Note that __dirname is not automatically available in es6 modules.
+Optimize the code so that when a file exists in both prompt dir, we should only load it once.
+I think it would be nice to create the list of unique filenames first.

+## Project Specifics

+- Every js file should *only export a single function*!
+- Use *ES6 imports*!
+- The frontend uses *Solidjs*, edit .jsx file accordingly

 # Output Format

 Encode and enclose your results as ./change.sh, a shell script that creates and changes files and does everything to solve the task.
 Files are small, prefer heredoc-ing full files using 'EOF' to prevent substitution.

 OS: OSX

 Installed tools: npm, jq

 Do NOT write any text outside the script!